 Further he wrote a great deal of plays, novels and a travel book.
 Also he wrote on politics, astrology, yoga, and Jungian psychology.

 He was very well connected when you look back on his acquaintances, Countess zu Reventlow, Ludwig Klages, Franz Hessel, Karl Wolfskehl, Stefan George to name a few.
 He also knew and assisted in getting published Gustav Meyrink, starting his career.
-His most known novel The Golem (Dedalus European Classics), I am also in the middle of reading and hopefully will have something to say about it in the future.
+His most known novel The Golem (Dedalus European Classics), I have read it and wow what a great story.
+You can read my review of the Golem here at this link.

 During WWI he was a war correspondent on the Western Front.